 definition: a complete show off who frequently falls off her heels

-If they do ALL vote (it has to be unanimous) then you’ll be given a Ceremony of Profession.
-You can now vote and eventually train other nunlings (usually after six months after becoming a Black Veil Sister.
+If they do vote then you’ll be given a Ceremony of Profession.
+You can now vote and eventually train other nunlings (usually after six months after becoming a Black Veil Sister.)

 ready to start your journey?

 So, you think you’re ready to start your Sister journey?

 Ok, so first off, we need you complete a short form.
 Give us lots of info about yourself and then we’ll get in contact with you to arrange a get together.